 a.
-Participation on an organized non-school team in a sports competition, practice or try-outs during the authorized contest season, including CIAC tournament series, in the same branch of athletics shall mean that the student is declared ineligible for all interscholastic athletics until he or she has been reinstated by the CIAC Board of Control.
-(Season in this section shall be defined as the date of the first contest for that school and concluding with either the CIAC final tournament game or the New England Tournament if there is such a tournament.)
+Participation as an individual or as a member on a non-school sponsored team in a sports competition, practice, showcase, try-out, camp or clinic in the same branch of athletics during the authorized contest season will render the athlete ineligible for all interscholastic athletics unless the athlete is reinstated by the CIAC Board of Control.
+(Season is defined as the date of the first contest for that school and concluding with either the CIAC final tournament game or the New England Championships.)